tuva-health/docs/docs/guides/data-source-setup/mapping.md

 The mapping audit checks that the values of `claim_line_number` are different for all lines within the same claim.

-#### patient_id
-This field is a string that links each row to a given patient.
-This field should be populated for every row in the `pharmacy_claim` table.
-It is a header-level field,
-so its value must be the same for all lines in a given claim.

-The mapping audit checks that every row in the `pharmacy_claim` table has a populated `patient_id` and that the value of this field is consistent across all lines for a given `claim_id`.

 #### member_id